viridia/dolmen/README.md

 Dolmen is a themeable UI component library designed to work with Solid.js and optimized for SSR (Server-side rendering).
 It provides a broad selection of UI components with minimal overhead.

-## Themes

-Themes are implemented using CSS variables.
-Once a theme has been defined, you can add it to any element (and it's descendants) by adding the theme's class to that element.
-There is no need for a theme provider or context.

-Multiple themes are supported, so you can have (for example) a sidebar with a different color scheme than the main page.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: